 - Four hours per week in the church or ministry of the church.
-This includes but is not limited to\time spent in worship and meetings with the priest. - Attendance at Sunday morning services and weekday services [if offered] as agreed. - Attend at least two vestry meetings. - Involvement in the ministry of the church as set by the priest in charge and the COM.
+This includes but is not limited to_time spent in worship and meetings with the priest. - Attendance at Sunday morning services and weekday services [if offered] as agreed. - Attend at least two vestry meetings. - Involvement in the ministry of the church as set by the priest in charge and the COM.
 This might include pastoral visits, teaching a class, attending meetings, or becoming involved in an outreach ministry of the parish.
 The specific work should be something that will expand and enrich the nominee's understanding of ministry.
 Thus, it is preferable that the work done be something that the nominee has not previously done in his/her sponsoring church.
 The Bishop may allow some limited roles and duties normally reserved for ordained clergy to be taken on and performed by the nominee for the duration of the internship. - Regular meetings with the church's clergy (or designee) for reflection and conversation about the experiences of the internship.
-It is the nominee's responsibility to set and lead theagenda of these meetings. - Preparing and presenting to a group within the parish a sermon, meditation, or teaching.
+It is the nominee's responsibility to set and lead theagenda of these meetings. - Preparing and presenting to a group within the parish a sermon, meditation, or teaching. - If your church typically records or videos any of the above, please provide a copy to the Nominee, to include in material he/she is responsible for submitting to my office.